-Bits Name Description

-15 AT DMA acknowledge type.
+Bits Name Description 16 START Start transfer.
+0 DMA inactive 1 The DMA begins the transfer in accordance to the values in the control registers.
+START is cleared automatically after one clock and is always read as logic 0.
+15 AT AT is available only if BCR24BIT = 1.
+DMA acknowledge type.
 Controls whether acknowledge information is provided for the entire transfer or only the final transfer.
 0 Entire transfer.
 DMA acknowledge information is displayed anytime the channel is selected as the result of an external request.
 1 Final transfer (when BCR reaches zero).
 For dual-address transfer, the acknowledge information is displayed for both the read and write cycles.
 14-0 - Reserved, should be cleared.

-Table 12-4.
+Table 12-3.
 DCRn Field Descriptions (Continued)